zreik-blanc/SkinTracker/README.md

    python Frontend.py
    ```
 5. Click the "Config" button to set up your Steam username
+   - Default username is "zreik.blanc" if not configured
+   - The username is saved in `steam_username.txt`
 6. Enter your Steam username in the dialog that appears
 7. This username will be used for automatic checkout when sniping skins